ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 * The 'kid' parameter, with the same value specified in the 'kid' parameter of the COSE Key used as current group key.
 This value represents the current Group ID (Gid) of the security group associated with the application group (topic).

 * The 'Partial IV' parameter, with value set to the current Sender Sequence Number of the Publisher.
-All leading bytes of value zero SHALL be removed when encoding the Partial IV, except in the case of Partial IV value 0, which is encoded to the byte string 0x00.
+All leading bytes of value zero SHALL be removed when encoding the Partial IV, except in the case of Partial IV with value 0, which is encoded to the byte string 0x00.

-   The Publisher MUST initialize the Sender Sequence Number to 0 upon joining the security group, and MUST reset it to 0 upon receiving a new group key as result of a group rekeying (see {{rekeying}}).
+   The Publisher MUST initialize the Sender Sequence Number to 0 upon joining the security group and MUST reset it to 0 upon receiving a new group key as the result of a group rekeying (see {{rekeying}}).
 The Publisher MUST increment its Sender Sequence Number value by 1, after having completed an encryption operation by means of the current group key.

-   When the Publisher exhausts its Sender Sequence Numbers, the Publisher MUST NOT protect further topic data by using the current group key while still retaining its current Sender ID, and MUST send a Key Renewal Request message to the KDC (see {{sec-key-renewal-request}}).
+   When the Publisher exhausts its Sender Sequence Numbers, the Publisher MUST NOT protect further topic data by using the current group key while still retaining its current Sender ID, and it MUST send a Key Renewal Request message to the KDC (see {{sec-key-renewal-request}}).
 This will result in the KDC rekeying the group and distributing a new group key, or in the KDC providing the Publisher with a new Sender ID.
 The Publisher MUST reset its Sender Sequence Number to 0 upon receiving a new Sender ID from the KDC.

 * The 'Countersignature version 2' parameter, specifying the countersignature of the COSE\_Encrypt0 object.
 In particular:

    - The 'protected' field includes the 'alg' parameter, with value the identifier of the Signature Algorithm used in the security group.

-   - The 'unprotected' field includes the 'kid' parameter, with value the Publisher's Sender ID that the Publisher obtained from the KDC when joining the security group, as value of the 'group_SenderId' parameter of the Join Response (see {{join-response}}).
+   - The 'unprotected' field includes the 'kid' parameter, with value the Publisher's Sender ID that the Publisher obtained from the KDC when joining the security group, as the value of the 'group_SenderId' parameter of the Join Response (see {{join-response}}).

    - The 'signature' field, with value the countersignature.

-   The countersignature is computed as defined in {{RFC9338}}, by using the private key of the Publisher as signing key, and by means of the Signature Algorithm used in the group.
+   The countersignature is computed as defined in {{RFC9338}}, by using the private key of the Publisher as signing key and by means of the Signature Algorithm used in the group.
 The fields of the Countersign_structure are populated as follows:

    - 'context' takes "CounterSignature".
    - 'body_protected' takes the serialized parameters from the 'protected' field of the COSE\_Encrypt0 object, i.e., the 'alg' parameter.